AntonioNoack/RemsTsunamis/ProjectPlan.md

 - [x] different visualizations (surface height, momentum in x/y direction, wave height)

 To save bandwidth, we could use a static, or even on-gpu-procedurally generated grid, where the height is read from a texture.
-- [ ] use custom vertex shader, and texture for height? (engine would need to be adjusted, as this isn't currently supported)
+- [x] use custom vertex shader, and texture for height? (engine would need to be adjusted, as this isn't currently supported)

 Others:

-- [ ] draw force/impulse in a certain area
+- [x] draw force/impulse in a certain area
 - [x] restart button

-- [ ] it would be interesting to have different resolutions depending on the distance to the camera (levels of detail)
+- [x] it would be interesting to have different resolutions depending on the distance to the camera (levels of detail / output coarsening)

 ### NetCDF Support
 *until 10.01.2022*